 Many of our faculty members have practiced with prestigious law firms in their transactional practice groups and are uniquely qualified to mold a curriculum that will give students practical experience in business law — from the perspectives of both transactional lawyers and commercial litigators.
 In part, the Business Transactions concentration was created to take advantage of these real-world experiences.
 This Concentration is administered by the College’s Center for Entrepreneurial Law.

 Following this course of study helps students develop competence in the kinds of transactional matters lawyers handle daily, such as working with clients in planning and carrying out business transactions, drafting and negotiating documents, and counseling clients about compliance with laws and regulations.
 The curriculum allows students to prepare for practice in this field.
-Core doctrinal courses in Business Associations, Fundamental Concepts of Income Taxation, Taxation of Business Organizations, Land Finance Law, and Commercial Law are complimented by applied courses in Contract Drafting and Representing Enterprises.
+Core doctrinal courses in Business Associations, Fundamental Concepts of Income Taxation, Taxation of Business Organizations, Land Finance Law, and Secured Transactions are complimented by applied courses in Contract Drafting and Representing Enterprises, Transactional Tax Planning, or Estate Planning.
 Students who have met the requirement of this concentration and the other requirements of the College will be acknowledged as having completed the J.D. degree with a concentration in Business Transactions.
 See what students have to say about the concentration.

 Recommended course sequences